microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/04_implement_audio_transcription/04_implement_audio_transcription.md

 ## Lab Scenario

 So far, we have looked at two common scenarios for extending the capabilities of OpenAI chat services: bringing your own data and function completion.
-There are other ways to bring OpenAI intelligence to customer support agents and the second half of this training will cover one of the biggest quality of life improvements we can see: audio transcription and intelligent operations.
+There are other ways to bring OpenAI intelligence to customer support agents, and the second half of this training will cover a big quality of life improvements for customer support agents: audio transcription and intelligent operations based on audio recordings.

-In this exercise, you will incorporate speech to text into the existing Streamlit dashboard, allowing users to speak their requests to the chat service you have created.
+In this exercise, you will incorporate speech to text capabilities into the existing Streamlit dashboard, allowing users to speak their requests to the chat service you have created.

 ## Objectives